 The Energy Resilience & Conservation Investment Program (ERCIP) is a subsection of the Defense-Wide Military Construction (MILCON) Program specifically intended to fund projects that save energy and water, reduce DoD’s energy costs, improve energy resilience / security, and contribute mission assurance.
-ERCIP projects are allocated across two categories: Energy Conservation (Renewable Energy, Energy Efficiency, and Water Conservation) and Energy Resilience / Energy Security.
+ERCIP projects are allocated across several categories: Energy Conservation (Renewable Energy, Energy Efficiency, and Water Conservation) and Energy Resilience / Energy Security.

 The U.S. Army Engineering and Support Center, Huntsville’s (HNC) ERCIP Validation Program – the Army’s ERCIP requirement development experts – provides planning and technical support to the Army by validating all ERCIP projects before they are submitted to OSD to compete for funding.
 HNC validates project definition, technical feasibility, appropriate technology, estimated energy savings, and associated Life Cycle Cost Analysis (LCCA) by calculating the Savings to Investment Ratio (SIR) and payback years through a comprehensive process that includes:

 1) Administrative review – Ensuring that the DD1391 (a form utilized by DoD to submit requirements and justifications in support of funding requests for MILCON) is correctly prepared.

 2) Technical review – Ensuring the installation has the appropriate technology and is economically feasible, utilizing the Biddability; Constructability, Operability, Environmental, & Sustainability (BCOES) process.

 3) Cost review – Developing a Current Working Estimate (CWE) to ensure that the Programmed Amount (PA) is accurate and budgeted to meet the project requirement.